Stort Navigation: Operation

 A change of ownership occurred in 1832, when the bankers Duckett, Morland and Company failed, and Sir George Duckett, the son of one of the original three funders, became bankrupt.
 At the time, the annual income from tolls was around £5,000, and the whole concern was estimated to be worth £150,000.
 It passed to a firm called Birbecks, who had loaned the company £40,000 but then foreclosed the mortgage.
 They then passed it on to Gurney and Co., who were bankers based in Norwich.

 In May 1842 the Northern and Eastern Railway opened a line to Bishop's Stortford, which followed the valley of the Stort, and had stations almost on the banks of the navigation.
 The effect on trade was dramatic, with income dropping from £5,477 to £2,593 in the ten years between 1838 and 1848.
 The decline then stopped, and the Lee Navigation gave serious thought to purchasing their neighbour.
-Acts of Parliament obtained by them in 1868 and 1874 included powers to authorise the acquisition, but surveys were made, and the amount of repairs and dredging that would be required persuaded them to only offer a small sum, which was rejected.
+Two acts of Parliament, the Lee Conservancy Act 1868 (31 & 32 Vict. c. cliv) and the Lee Conservancy Act 1874 (37 & 38 Vict. c. xcvi), obtained by them included powers to authorise the acquisition, but surveys were made, and the amount of repairs and dredging that would be required persuaded them to only offer a small sum, which was rejected.
 Gurney and Co. sold it in 1873 to a firm of brewers from Spitalfields called Truman, Hanbury and Co.
 Sir Walter Gilbey took it over next, and formed the Stort Navigation Company Ltd in 1905, a company in which most of the directors were members of his own family.